What's in this post...

 - Pay attention to their likes and dislikes and wants.

-And they don’t always want what we want.
-So, connection is key for peaceful and safe family relationships, but it is not the answer in and of itself.
+The problem arrises when they don’t always want what we want.
+So, connection is key for peaceful and safe family relationships.

 Power (n): The ability to do something or act in a particular way